 PowerPoint has a toolbar called Animation Pane that gives you total control over the animations on a slide.
-This makes creating sophisticated animations very easy with only a few clicks.
+This makes creating sophisticated effects very easy with only a few clicks.

-To show the Animation Pane, switch to the Animations tab in your PowerPoint and click the respective button.
+1. To show the Animation Pane, switch to the Animations tab and click the respective button.

 Note: Animation Pane used to have a different name and placement in PowerPoint 2007.
 If you are using MS Office 2007, switch to the Slide Show tab and click Custom Animation to open a sidebar that shows animations.

 Tip: You may also turn on Selection Pane to give distinct names to objects on a slide (Home → Select → Selection Pane).